Non-Measure Hyperbolicity of Complex K3 Surfaces: Introduction and results

 This paper is structured as follows:

 Section 2 provides the definitions of the Kobayashi pseudometric and Kobayashi-Eisenman pseudovolume.
 In Section 3, we discuss complex K3 surfaces and their moduli space, and describe the collection of elliptic K3 surfaces with a section, which forms a dense subset of this moduli space.
 Section 4 focuses on the proof of the vanishing Kobayashi-Eisenman pseudovolume specifically for elliptic K3 surfaces with a section.
 Section 5 establishes the vanishing of the Kobayashi-Eisenman pseudovolume on any complex K3 surface, leveraging the upper semicontinuity of the Kobayashi-Eisenman pseudovolume.
-In conclusion, we examines the vanishing properties of the Kobayashi-Eisenman pseudovolume for complex K3 surfaces.
+In conclusion, we examines the vanishing properties of the Kobayashi-Eisenman pseudovolume for complex K3 surfaces and any $n$th punctual Hilbert schemes of a complex K3 surface.
 Additionally, we address the non-measure hyperbolicity of Enriques surfaces.